-- 2-1/2 pounds potatoes, peeled and cut into wedges
+- 2-1/2 pound potatoes, peeled and cut into wedges

 - 1 tablespoon lemon juice

-- 3 tablespoons snipped fresh dill or 3 teaspoons dill weed
+- 3 tablespoons chopped fresh dill or 3 teaspoons dill weed

 - 1/8 teaspoon salt